nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/communication.rst

 The network co-processor (NCP) and radio co-processor (RCP) transport architectures include a transmit (TX) buffer that stores all the data that are to be received by the host using the `Spinel protocol`_.

 See :ref:`thread_architectures_designs_cp` for more information on the architectures.
-The NCP platform design is currently discontinued by |NCS|.
+The NCP platform design is currently discontinued by the |NCS|.

 .. _ug_thread_communication_priorities: